dawitel/addispay-project-2/README.md

 ### Logger Service

-- **Functionality**: Consumes log messages from the `logs-topic`, processes them, and stores them in MySQL.
+- **Functionality**: Consumes log messages from the `transactions-logs-topic`,and `order-logs-topic` processes them, and stores them in MySQL.

 ## Database